Financial history of the New York Giants: Early history and fiscal struggles: 1925–1929

 The Giants were founded in 1925 by Tim Mara, a bookmaker (legal in 1925), businessman, and promoter, with an investment of US$500 after a meeting with league president Joseph Carr, and Harry March.
 Carr was sent to the east coast to find someone to put a team in a major city there to help the struggling league.
+(No mention of Mr. Brickley...)
 Carr contacted Billy Gibson who was the manager of heavyweight boxer Gene Tunney and knew of Mara from Mara's interest in investing in Tunney.
 Mara decided to spend the $500 on the Giants as opposed to Tunney in a spur of the moment decision, and started the team with the statement, "an exclusive franchise for anything in New York is worth $500."
 His son Wellington later said that his father felt that even an empty store in the city was worth that price.
 Mara purchased the team, despite never having watched a single pro game, saying to the sellers at the time, "Just tell me one thing.
 Now that I have a franchise, what do I do with it."
 To differentiate themselves from the baseball team of the same name, they took the name "New York Football Giants", which they still use as their legal corporate name.

 Mara soon realized that his purchase of the team did not yield any players, coaches, equipment, or a home field.
 March helped him establish the team by taking a job as the team's secretary and handling the personnel decisions, and Gibson served as the team's president.
 Mara's friends were wary of investing in the team, but he convinced Matty Frank, a real estate investor, and a few other people to invest.
 Mara rented the Polo Grounds as the team's stadium, and March developed a strategy that hinged on acquiring stars such as running back Jim Thorpe.
 At 37 years old, Thorpe was a shadow of his former self, and his contract required that he only play parts of games during the early parts of the season, until he got into shape.
 He played only the first regular season game however, before ending his Giants career due to injury.
 His absence would severely hurt the team's monetary outlook for the season.